glpi-project/php-library-glpi/README.md

 ## Documentation

-We maintain a detailed documentation of the project in the [project's website](https://glpi-project.github.io/php-library-glpi/).
+We maintain a detailed documentation of the project on the [website](https://glpi-project.github.io/php-library-glpi/).

 ## Versioning

-In order to provide transparency on our release cycle and to maintain backward compatibility, Flyve MDM is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+In order to provide transparency on our release cycle and to maintain backward compatibility, GLPI is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 We are committed to following and complying with the rules, the best we can.

-See [the tags section of our GitHub project](https://github.com/glpi-project/php-library-glpi/tags) for changelogs for each release version of Flyve MDM.
+See [the tags section of our GitHub project](https://github.com/glpi-project/php-library-glpi/tags) for changelogs for each release version.
 Release announcement posts on [the official Teclib' blog](http://www.teclib-edition.com/en/communities/blog-posts/) contain summaries of the most noteworthy changes made in each release.

 ## Contact